ArchlyFi/archly-solidly-docs/pages/tokenomics.md

 e.g., if the pool is `vAMM-Arc/USDC` the distributed tokens are `$Arc` and `$USDC`).

-The tokens are streaming proportionally to the voting power cast by a voter and the accrued amount of trading fees.
+The fee rewards are released and claimable in the next epoch (Thursdays at 00:00 UTC) proportionally to the voting power cast by a voter and the accrued amount of weekly trading fees.

-These rewards are available for claim as they accrue.
 They do not need to be claimed each epoch.

 ### Bribes

 In addition to the fees, liquidity pools allow external rewards from anyone (known as _bribes_).
 Bribes can be added to _whitelisted_ pools and are distributed _only_ to voters on that pool, proportionally to their share of pool votes.
+They do not need to be claimed each epoch.

-These rewards are available for claim immediately after the creation of a bribe for a pool, and are proportional to the voting power cast by a voter (`$veArc`).
+These rewards are available for claim in the next epoch (Thursdays at 00:00 UTC) after the creation of a bribe for a pool, and are proportional to the voting power cast by a voter (`$veArc`).

 ### Rebases